 Thirdly, because it uses the DJIA and DJTA, the Dow theory is criticized as being outdated and no longer an accurate reflection of the economy.
 This may be a valid point, but as outlined earlier, the DJTA is one of the most economically sensitive indices.
 The stock market has always been seen as a great predictor of economic growth.
 To at least keep the industrials up to speed, Home Depot, Intel, Microsoft and SBC Corp have been added to the average to replace Chevron, Goodyear, Sears and Union Carbide, as of 1-Nov-99.

 The goal of Dow and Hamilton was to identify the primary trend and catch the big moves.
-They understood that the market was influenced by emotion and prone to over-reaction both up and down.
+They understood that the market was influenced by emotion and prone to overreaction both up and down.
 With this in mind, they concentrated on identification and following: identify the trend and then follow the trend.
-The trend is in place until proved otherwise.
+The trend is in place until proven otherwise.
 That is when the trend will end, when it is proved otherwise.

-Dow theory helps investors identify facts, not make assumptions or forecast.
+Dow Theory helps investors identify facts, not make assumptions or forecast.
 It can be dangerous when investors and traders begin to assume.
 Predicting the market is a difficult, if not impossible, game.
-Hamilton readily admitted that the Dow theory was not infallible.
-While Dow theory may be able to form the foundation for analysis, it is meant as a starting point for investors and traders to develop analysis guidelines that they are comfortable with and understand.
+Hamilton readily admitted that the Dow Theory was not infallible.
+While Dow Theory may be able to form the foundation for analysis, it is meant as a starting point for investors and traders to develop analysis guidelines that they are comfortable with and understand.